Techniques for Fast Context Switching Without Mental Fatigue

 Eat the Frog High Overcoming procrastination Todoist

-Avoidable Tactical Errors
+Tactical Errors to Avoid

 One major error is "Shadow Multitasking"—the habit of having 50+ tabs open across three different projects.
 This creates visual clutter that subconsciously pulls at your attention.
 Use a tab manager like Workona or Toby to save "workspaces" so you only see the resources relevant to your current task.